 17) Budget Traveller

-A budget traveller is someone who either doesn’t have a lot of money to spend on Five-star hotels or chooses to travel on a budget so that want to travel longer and make their money last as long as possible.
+A budget traveller is someone who either doesn’t have a lot of money to spend on Five-star hotels or chooses to travel on a budget so they can make their money last as long as possible and travel longer.

 Typically you try to keep your expenses down by eating on the cheap, staying in low-cost accommodations, hostels and take public transportation over more expensive modes of transportation.

 Budget travellers also might travel to destinations, and